-Online exhibitions can always make for dynamic class projects, but they’re especially useful when in-person class might not be possible.
+Online exhibitions make for dynamic class projects, but they’re especially useful when in-person class might not be possible.
 In this video, Digital Liberal Arts Postdoc Fellow Aisling Quigley describes workflows for creating an online exhibition using several different tools.

 Which tool will work best for your class depends on factors like the learning goals for your course, the particularities of your exhibition content, and the amount of time you and your students have.
 The time codes below link to the relevant parts of the video.

 Option 1: PowerPoint or Google Slides [5:34] – Great if you want a low barrier to entry — virtually all students will be familiar with one or both of these applications, and have easy access to them.